albigi/Ready19-RockTheBot/docs/README.md

 1. **RockTheBot** is the actual bot folder!
 2. **ServicesProviderWeb** is a *service* ASP[]().NET Core Web API the bot relies on to access some of the data it needs.
 Its role will become clearer later in the exercises.

 Before moving forward, you should initialize the **Azure CLI**.
-In the main solution folder run the **initialize.bat** script and login to Azure using the same credentials you used in the previous exercise.
+In the main solution folder right click on the **initialize.ps1** script and select **Run with Powershell**.
+The script will log you in to Azure: use the same credentials you used in the previous exercise.

 >In case you are using your own account to login to Azure and you have access to multiple subscriptions, the previous script will give you access to the *default subscription*.
 To switch subscriptions, you can use `az account set --subscription "SUB NAME OR ID"`